House price and sales index (prc_hpi_inx)

 13.1.
 Accuracy - overall

 A potential source of bias can be related to the price concept used.
-The HPI produced by Member States, Iceland, Norway and Switzerland generally use transactions prices.
+The HPI produced by Member States, Iceland, Norway, and Switzerland generally use transactions prices.
 This is in line with the objective of the indicator, which is to measure changes in the transaction prices of dwellings purchased by households.
 Nonetheless, even transaction prices (as recorded in administrative registers, for instance) may, in some cases, be subject to bias (underreporting).
-The NSIs assess the possibility of this bias, and when it is identified, corrective measures are implemented (for example, through the use of multiple data sources, expert judgement, etc.).
+The NSIs assess the possibility of this bias, and when it is identified, corrective measures are implemented (for example, with the use of multiple data sources, expert judgement, etc.).

 13.2.
 Sampling error